The Next Step in the Food Revolution

 Those decisions produced tastier food, but as we now know, they also began, unwittingly, to strip vitamins, minerals, protein, fiber, healthy fats, and antioxidants from their diets.

-Jo's new book, Eating on the Wild Side, tells the story of the changes we have made to our wild foods, and what we can do to reclaim these lost nutrients.
+Jo's most recent book, Eating on the Wild Side, tells the story of the changes we have made to our wild foods, and what we can do to reclaim these lost nutrients.
 The solution goes beyond local, beyond organic, and beyond heirlooms.
 Surprisingly some of the answers are hiding in plain sight in your local grocery store.

 Praise for Eating on The Wild Side: The Missing Link to Optimum Health

 "I learned so much from this outstanding book.
 Jo Robinson tells you how to shop, cook, and eat to maximize your intake of protective phytonutrients that nature put in plants.
-Highly recommended reading for all who are health conscious. "—Andrew Weil, MD
+Highly recommended reading for all who are health conscious."—Andrew Weil, MD

 "A wonderful, enlightening book.
 Jo Robinson has done a magnificent job of bringing together information from so many diverse disciplines—most of it unknown to nutritional scientists, physicians, and laypeople alike."—Loren Cordain, PhD, Author of The Paleo Diet